winnydejong/pythonforjournalists/README.md

 ### 3 Analyse data

-In this thirth module, you'll learn how to analyse data using the Pandas library.
+In this third module, you'll learn how to analyse data using the Pandas library.
 You'll learn how to explore your dataset, looking at summary statistics - count, median, mean, percentiles, standard deviation etc. - for each column.
 Next we'll look into how to sort, filter, sum and count values in columns.
 Finally you'll learn how to group data, creating (for those familiar with Excel) pivot tables, using the Pandas library.
 This module includes both a Jupyter Notebook (empty and completed) and a cheatsheet - all named 'analyse data'.

 ### 4 Scrape data